 March Reflection: You’re PURE💡🌈 💫

-In February, I gave you a dissertation and I had to learn the Laws of the Universe just to present it… no biggie!
+In February, I gave you a dissertation because I had to learn the Laws of the Universe and all just to present it… no biggie!

 So this month, let’s keep it light.